 Philippines Two Person Corporation (TPC) in 2023

 Since 2019, foreign entrepreneurs have been able to register a company in the Philippines with just two shareholders.
 The Philippines TPC is an excellent vehicle for entry into the Philippines market, with simple legal and regulatory considerations, and is ideal for start-ups and SMEs.
-Healy Consultants Group PLC assists our Clients with i) incorporating an TPC ii) opening a Philippines corporate bank account iii) employee recruitment iv) visa strategies v) office rental solutions in the Philippines and vi) ongoing accounting and tax services.
+Healy Consultants Group assists our Clients with i) incorporating an TPC ii) opening a Philippines corporate bank account iii) employee recruitment iv) visa strategies v) office rental solutions in the Philippines and vi) ongoing accounting and tax services.

 Advantages of a TPC